Galois families of modular forms and application to weight one: Infinite Galois families of non-liftable weight one modular eigenforms

 Moreover, the group $G$ is not a subgroup of ${\rm{PGL}}_2(\Cc)$ (hence, (1) holds).
 Indeed, one cannot have $G \cong S_4, A_4, A_5$ for cardinality reasons.
 Moreover, if $G$ was either cyclic or dihedral, then its unique $p$-Sylow subgroup would be $\Zz/p^2\Zz$, which cannot happen.

 Now, set $F_1/\Qq= \Qq(\sqrt{-1})/\Qq $ and $F_2/\Qq=\Qq/\Qq$.
 By, e.g., \cite[Theorem 0.5.3]{JLY02}, $\Zz/p\Zz \times \Zz/p\Zz$ has a generic polynomial with rational coefficients.
 Clearly, the same is also true for $\Zz/2\Zz$.
 Consequently, by \eqref{eq} and a well-known result of Saltman (see, e.g., \cite[Corollary 7.2.2]{JLY02}), $G$ has a generic polynomial over $\Qq$.
-It then remains to apply Lemma \ref{kln2} to construct a $\Qq$-regular Galois extension $E/\Qq(T)$ of group $G$ which specializes to $F_1/\Qq$ and $F_2/\Qq$, thus ending the proof. \end{proof}
+It then remains to apply Lemma \ref{kln2} to construct a $\Qq$-regular Galois extension $E/\Qq(T)$ of group $G$ which specializes to $F_1/\Qq$ and $F_2/\Qq$ at non branch points, thus ending the proof. \end{proof}

 Unfortunately, this result does not apply in the same way as for the previous examples because the group $G$ does not occur as the image of a $2$-dimensional semi-simple representation over $\overline{\Ff_p}$, hence, we cannot immediately get modularity results.